 Please find below helpful information across different specialities treated by Mr W James B Smellie and his team – followed by general advice regarding what to expect before, during and after surgery and treatments.
-We offer set fee packages organised by the suitable Private Hospital which include the cost of the hospital stay, surgery, anaesthetic costs and follow up.
-If you wish to take advantage of this please book to see Mr Smellie (this consultation costs £255) and we will fix the price of the subsequent treatment for UK residents.
-(T&C of this can be obtained at the time of the booking).
-If you wish to know the price in advance please email the contact on this site and we will send this in advance of the first consultation.
-The set fee cost for a routine inguinal hernia for a UK resident is £2950 inclusive of surgery and anesthesia and hospital costs as a daycase.
+We offer set fee estimates organised by the Cleveland Clinic London which include the cost of the hospital stay, surgery, anaesthetic costs and follow up.
+If you wish to take advantage of this please book to see Mr Smellie and we will contact you to outline the treatment costs which are also available on the Cleveland Clinic Website.
+If you wish to know the price in advance please email my secretary JSmellieMedSec@CCF.org at the Cleveland Clinic who will be able to assist you.

 We offer personalised diagnosis and treatment for patients who notice lumps in their thyroid gland.
 Many patients can be reassured that these lumps are benign and surgery is by no means always offered in such cases.
 A thyroid specialist will offer immediate biopsy and radiological assessment of such nodules.